akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 The girl blushed a little, but held her ground with head held high.

-“My lord, I am Beatrice, daughter of Harold Red-Wolf of *Stan-Way*, not five miles from here.
+“My lord, I am Beatrice, daughter of Harold Red-Wolf of Stanwey, not five miles from here.
 He sends apology for not renewing friendship in person, for he is become old.”

 The king’s eyebrows shot up.